Bubbycolditz/ZuzaPlan-OLD/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See <a href="https://github.com/Bubbycolditz/ZuzaPlan/blob/main/LICENSE">`LICENSE`</a> for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>